-Driving Along Spanish Border From Salamanca to Braganca
+Driving Along the Spanish Border From Salamanca to Braganca

-After visiting the golden city of Salamanca, we continued our road trip along the Spanish border.
-We passed through the Arribes del Duero Natural Park and visited small towns like Aldeadávila de la Ribera and Zamora.
+After visiting the golden city of Salamanca, you can continue your road trip along the Spanish and Portuguese border.
+While in Spain, you’ll pass through the Arribes del Duero Natural Park and visit small towns like Aldeadávila de la Ribera and Zamora.

-We got back to Portugal through the village of Rio de Onor and relished the views from the top of the Montesinho Park, before reaching the centre of Bragança.
+Then, you’ll get to Portugal through the village of Rio de Onor and relish the views from the top of the Montesinho Park before reaching the centre of Bragança.

 Morning - Spain